 Our results so far establish that heat and surface water scarcity cause damages in the form of groundwater depletion and domestic well failures.
 Our goal now is to demonstrate that these damages are at least in part due to adaptation by agricultural producers.
-To do so, we estimate the effects of heat and surface water scarcity on the construction of new agricultural wells.
+To do so, we first estimate the effects of contemporaneous heat and surface water scarcity on the construction of new agricultural wells.
 Table 4 reports results from the count of new agricultural wells, where allocations are used as an instrument for surface water deliveries.
 Columns (1) and (2) present treatment effects from a linear specification, without and with extreme heat and local weather controls.
 Columns (3) and (4) display results from Pseudo-Poisson Maximum Likelihood estimation using a control function approach, again without and with weather variables.
+Table A5 provides the reduced-form results of well construction regressed directly on the allocations instrument.

 Our third main result is that heat and surface water scarcity induce farmers to construct more agricultural wells.
 Farmers drill approximately 46.2% more agricultural wells for a 1-AF/acre reduction in surface water and 1.3% more for every 1-HDD increase.
-Assuming a uniform cost of \$75,000 per well (California State Board of Equalization, 2023), our estimates imply that in
+Assuming a uniform cost of \$75,000 per well (California State Board of Equalization, 2023), our estimates imply that in response to the 2021 drought, farmers spent \$24 million to construct 321 additional wells due to surface water curtailments and \$22 million to construct 294 additional wells due to extreme heat.
+In addition to drilling more wells, it could be the case that farmers are responding by drilling deeper wells.
+Appendix Table A3 evaluates the effect of surface water and temperature shocks on the drilled depth of newly constructed wells.
+Agricultural wells are drilled 2.5 feet deeper in response to an additional harmful degree per day.
+Both agricultural and domestic well depths also appear to respond to water scarcity in the same year, though these estimates are imprecise.
+26